hugocarvalhopc/hugocarvalhopc/README.md

  ### Passionate about everything that involves technology 🤖

-## *"Failure doesn't give you a reason to give up as long as you believe." -- Uzumaki Naruto* 🚀
+## *"Failure doesn't give you a reason to give up as long as you believe."

 ### -  👨🏻‍💻  Studying computer science
 ### -  📍   Maceió - Alagoas